Notice of Non-Discrimination

 Title IX At Lawrence University

 Lawrence University's Sexual Misconduct Policy is centered around providing safety and security for students, faculty and staff, protecting members of any gender, gender identity, gender expression, or sexual orientation.
-The full policy is available online.
+You can read the interim policy here.

 Reporting Options and Process